Showing posts with label Traditional Dominican Dishes. Show all posts

 Stewed beans, or habichuelas guisadas, are an essential element of the beloved Dominican dish, bandera dominicana, typically consisting of rice, beans, and meat.
 With 13 years of living in the country and working from home, I've fine-tuned my skills in creating wonderfully creamy stewed beans with only natural seasonings.
 My love for cooking and the luxury of time allows me to consistently use fresh beans or dried grains in my bean dishes, resulting in a superior taste.

 As a rule, I avoid using canned beans in stews, reserving them for quick recipes such as chili con carne or rice mixes.
 In my experience, canned beans have a distinct flavor and lack the same level of taste and creaminess as the fresh beans traditionally prepared by our Latin mothers and grandmothers.
 However, due to time constraints and my husband's craving for rice with chicken (locrio de pollo) alongside stewed beans, I made an exception and used a can of beans.
 Despite these two dishes presented together are not a common combination among Dominicans, it turned out to be a scrumptious delight!
 The beans came out delicious and creamy, almost perfect!
-If you follow my recipe and easy instructions you'll make the best stewed canned beans ever!
+If you follow my recipe and easy instructions, you'll make the best stewed canned beans ever!

 I posted on Facebook that I was going to make this recipe using a can of beans and asked for suggestions… I received many tricks to make canned beans taste good.
 Just like my cyberfriend, Adalgisa, I also like to add Dominican pumpkin (auyama) also known as Calabasa or West Indian pumpkin, and coriander to add flavor and texture to the stew.
 To read what our good friends shared on Facebook: Here